vacanza/holidays/README.rst

    * - Guam
      - GU
      - None; Can also be loaded as country US, subdivision GU
-   * - Guyana
-     - GY
-     - None; Can also be loaded as country FR, subdivision Guyane
    * - Honduras
      - HN
      - None